google/android-emulator-container-scripts/README.md

 to the current directory if needed.
 The script will provide you with a command to see the logs as well as the command to stop the container.

-You can now connect to the running device using adb:
+If the local adb server detected the started container automatically, you have nothing to do to query it through adb.
+If that's not the case, you can now connect to the running device using adb:

     adb connect localhost:5555

+To check if adb has seen the container, you can use the:

+    adb devices

+command and check if a device is detected.

 Do not forget to stop the docker container once you are done!

 Read the [section](#Make-the-emulator-accessible-on-the-web) on making the emulator available on the web to run the emulator